isacarnekvist/atm/README.md

     5. If server accepts, proceed to next state
 3. USER
     1. Client sends one package only
-    2. Server replies with one package only except if client sent logout
+    2. If client sent logout, go to UPDATES, otherwise server replies with one package only.
 4. Start over from UPDATES state

 ## Package description